Man Gave Names to All the Animals: Reception

 Rolling Stone described "Man Gave Names to All the Animals" as being 'clever' but 'not very profound' and that although it 'went over pretty well live', it is 'simplistic' and easy to see 'why it has detractors'.
 Author John Nogowski calls it 'an embarrassment', 'silly', and 'just awful'.
 But music critic Michael Gray praised it as one of the stand-out tracks on Slow Train Coming, citing its humor, its quality as a children's song, and the self-mocking contrast to the more fundamentalist tone of the songs Dylan wrote during this period.
 Cash Box said that the song combines "gospel-tinged theme and backup singing with reggae-inspired rhythmic approach" and that "there is subtle humor here in the lyrical, child-like rhymes."
 Record World said it "has a light reggae beat with a marvelous recurring keyboard line."

 Notable covers

 The song has been covered by over a dozen artists.
 Among the most notable versions are those by Townes Van Zandt, Julie Felix, Tim O'Brien and Jason Mraz.
 French singer Hugues Aufray translated the lyrics into French (as "L'homme dota d'un nom chaque animal") and recorded it twice: in a solo version in 1995 and as a duet with Alain Souchon in 2009.

+Brazilian singer-songwriter Zé Ramalho also translated the lyrics into Portuguese, as "O Homem Deu Nome a Todos os Animais", which was covered by Adriana Calcanhotto in her album for children named Adriana Partimpim.